 If you think that personal finance is about life insurance, PPI, endowment policies and all the other nonsense, then you’re looking at it wrong.
 You don’t need any of that.
 It’s all a distraction from doing what matters: earning more, spending less and investing the difference wisely.

-This blog describes how I see the world…its my truth.
 I don’t mean that my way is The Only Way.
-You are allowed to see the world differently if you want.
-You are also allowed to be poor.
+You are allowed to see the world differently.

 We’ve already established that The Escape Artist is not Mother Theresa and is not perfect.
 So, to wrap up with the alcohol theme, I’ll finish with the immortal words of Tucker Max: